-Cetaceans are aquatic mammals and include whales, dolphins and porpoises.
-Cetaceans that land on beached generally die of dehydration or other causes like drowning when a high tide shuts their blowhole, or collapsing under their own weight.
-The reason for such behaviour has not been established to an accurate degree.
-Removing such carcasses become a tricky affair since they are generally huge and the decomposing corpse pose a health risk.
+Cetaceans are aquatic mammals and include whales, dolphins, and porpoises.
+Cetaceans that land on beaches generally die of dehydration or other causes like drowning when a high tide shuts their blowhole; or collapsing under their own weight.
+The reason for such behavior has not been established to an accurate degree.
+Removing such carcasses becomes a tricky affair since they are generally huge and the decomposing corpses pose a health risk.

 To get details on UPSC Environment and Ecology, candidates may check the linked article.

 The reason for the behavior though has not been established but there are a few factors which can be understood:

 |Changes or abnormalities in the earth’s magnetic field||

 |Changes in the weather and ocean caused by global warming||

 Also, read UPSC Tips for Environment & Biodiversity in the linked article.

 Whale Beaching-Disposal & Health Risks